-These aspects are taken into account by creating a law which sets conditions allowing only charitable not-for-profit organisations in the form of registered membership societies (associations in the sense of Swiss Civil Code article 60) to act.
+These aspects are taken into account by creating a law which sets conditions allowing only charitable not-for-profit organisations in the form of registered member societies (associations in the sense of Swiss Civil Code article 60 ff) to act.
 This condition does away with the incentive to offer assisted dying in a commercial manner.

 Switzerland's experience with this system has been very positive.
-The Swiss Federal Council (Swiss Government) and the Government of the Canton of Zurich (where Dignitas and Exit have their seat, the latter being Switzerland's biggest help-to-live-and-right-to-die membership society with some 90,000 members) - in line with both chambers of the Swiss parliament - have established that this system does not require any statutory measures to prevent abuse.
-This might be surprising in light of the fact that, as mentioned, Swiss law does not specifically regulate assisted/accompanied suicide.
+The Swiss Federal Council (Swiss Government) and the Government of the Canton of Zurich (where DIGNITAS and EXIT have their seat, the latter being Switzerland's biggest help-to-live-and-right-to-die membership society with some 105,000 members) - in line with both chambers of the Swiss parliament - have established that this system does not require any statutory measures (to prevent abuse).
+This might be surprising in light of the fact that, as mentioned, Swiss law does not in one law/act specifically regulate assisted/accompanied suicide by such organisations.
 This example shows that "dare to live free!" in seeking a solution to difficult issues may be an eminently reasonable approach.
-There are no reasons to believe that this approach will be less successful in Canada than in Switzerland.
+There are no reasons to believe that this approach will be less successful in Western Australia than in Switzerland.

-The Swiss system, which is based on freedom, personal autonomy, and responsibility, is also suited to providing valuable services to society in the area of suicide attempt prevention.
+The Swiss system, which is based on freedom, personal autonomy, and responsibility, is also suited to providing valuable services to society in the area of preventing lonely, risky suicide attempts, of which the vast majority fails, as research evidence shows.
 This system strives to embody the principle "as many suicides as justified, as few suicide attempts as possible" and in doing so makes a significant contribution to preventing suicide attempts.

-In light of the fact that there is obviously a "system that works", notably for more than 30 years now and this even without a specific Law/Act, the Canadian Government - just like representatives of the

-UK House of Lords, parliamentarians of Sweden, Australia, Scotland, etc. - may be interested to see how this system could be put into law.
-For this reason, Dignitas has drafted an Act, basically a one-to-one image of the "Swiss system" which - as the External Panel on Options for a Legislative Response to Carter v.
-Canada heard during their visit to Dignitas on 7 September 2015 and as it is evident from Dignitas' literature published on its website www.dignitas.ch - involves 1) a competent individual who wishes to terminate his or her suffering and life, 2) counselling on alternatives to assisted/accompanied suicide and suicide attempt preventive work in general, 3) Swiss medical doctors, 4) a public members society (association) such as DIGNITAS, 5) a safe medication such as sodium pentobarbital, and 6) state authorities reviewing the accompanied suicide.
+In light of the fact that there is obviously a "system that works", notably for more than 30 years now and this even without a specific Law/Act, the Western Australian Government - just like representatives of the UK House of Lords, parliamentarians of Sweden, Victoria-Australia, Scotland and Canada, etc. - may be interested to see how this system could be put into law.
+For this reason, DIGNITAS has drafted an Act, basically a one-to-one image of the "Swiss system" which involves 1) a competent individual who wishes to terminate his or her suffering and life, 2) a public member society (not-for-profit membership association) such as DIGNITAS - To live with dignity - To die with dignity, 3) counselling on alternatives to assisted/accompanied suicide such as palliative care and health care advance directives and suicide attempt preventive work in general, 4) medical doctors, 5) a safe medication such as sodium pentobarbital, and 6) state authorities reviewing the accompanied suicide.